jvprosser/cluster-setup/test.md

 Within that directory is a file called defaults.yaml.

-This file should be reviewed and modified as needed for your environment, but you should make sure that he JAVA and CM information is correct, and also make sure TLS_LEVEL=3
+This file should be reviewed and modified as needed for your environment,

+ - [ ] Make sure that he JAVA and CM information is correct, and also make sure TLS_LEVEL=3

+ - [ ] Validate cluster node connectivity with `python certtoolkit.py precheck`

+Resolve all issues that arise.

+ ### 3. Adding initial certs

- ### 2. Subject Alternative Name
+ #### 	Subject Alternative Names
  - [ ]  Find out if there is a load balancer in front of the cluster and whether its doing pass-through.
 The certificates need to know about the VIP front-end’s hostname's Subject Alternate Name section.

 Subject Alternative Name extensions should be set on any of the CSRs that will be behind the VIP.